Learning overcomplete, low coherence dictionaries with linear inference: Acknowledgments

-We thank Yubei Chen, Alexander Anderson, and Kristofer Bouchard for their helpful discussions.
+We thank Yubei Chen, Alexander Anderson, and Kristofer Bouchard for helpful discussions.
 JAL was supported by the Laboratory Directed Research and Development Program of Lawrence Berkeley National Laboratory under U.S. Department of Energy Contract No. DE-AC02-05CH11231.
-We gratefully acknowledge the support of NVIDIA Corporation with the donation of the Tesla K40 GPU used for this research.
 JAL and AFB were supported by the Applied Mathematics Program within the Office of Science Advanced Scientific Computing Research of the U.S. Department of Energy under contract No. DE-AC02-05CH11231.
-FTS was supported by INTEL, the Kavli Foundation and the National Science Foundation (grants 0855272, 1219212, 1516527).
+FTS was supported by the National Science Foundation grants IIS1718991, IIS1516527, INTEL, and the Kavli Foundation.
+We acknowledge the support of NVIDIA Corporation with the donation of the Tesla K40 GPU used for this research.